Amendment to the Building Standards Act: Balancing decarbonization with the preservation of values that Japan must protect

 <Reference source>

-* 2) Logos Home, "What is the primary Energy consumption grade?
-Energy saving standards, types of energy saving houses, and even subsidies explained!", February 4, 2025: https://www.logoshome.jp/blog/house-performance/syouene-juutaku-toukyuu
+*2) Logos Home, "What is a primary Energy consumption grade?
+An explanation of energy-saving standards, types of energy-saving homes, and even subsidies!", February 4, 2025: https://www.logoshome.jp/blog/house-performance/syouene-juutaku-toukyuu

-* 3) Environmental and Energy Saving Calculation Center, "What are the ZEH standards?
-A professional explains the types and conditions of ZEH, the benefits of obtaining it, and more!", January 21, 2023: https://www.ceec.jp/column/zeh-standard ;
+*3) Environmental and Energy Saving Calculation Center, "What are the ZEH standards?
+A professional explains the types, conditions, and benefits of obtaining a ZEH!", January 21, 2023: https://www.ceec.jp/column/zeh-standard ;

-* 4) Ministry of Land, Infrastructure, Transport and Tourism, "Regarding the Act to Partially Amend the Act on Improvement of the Energy Consumption Performance of Buildings to Contribute to the Realization of a Carbon-Free Society (Act No. 69 of 2022),"December 26, 2024: https://www.mlit.go.jp/jutakukentiku/build/r4kaisei_shoenehou_kijunhou.html ;
+*4) Ministry of Land, Infrastructure, Transport and Tourism, "Regarding the Act to Partially Amend the Act on Improvement of Energy Consumption Performance of Buildings, etc. to Contribute to the Realization of a Carbon-Free Society (Act No. 69 of 2022),"December 26, 2024: https://www.mlit.go.jp/jutakukentiku/build/r4kaisei_shoenehou_kijunhou.html ;